 West of Off Color Brewing is the recently opened The Salt Shed, Chicago’s new indoor/outdoor music venue located in the former Morton Salt plant.
 Across the street is the recently opened restaurant, 1308 Chicago.
 This is a small, colorful restaurant with a creative menu featuring fresh food and items made in-house.
 I went for lunch and enjoyed the food, service and experience.
 They have a lovely patio for the warmer months.
 It is perfect location for a meal prior to a concert across the street.

 Formerly at 1800 N. Clybourn is the popular Goose Island Brewhouse where you can sample their beers, have lunch, dinner or Saturday brunch or book a tour.
 They make stouts, wheat beer, barleywine, saisons, IPAs, sours and ales.
 They are known for the seasonal Bourbon County Brand Reserve beers that are aged in bourbon and other whiskey barrels.
-They closed this location in December 2023 and are moving to a new location at The Salt Shed in 2024.
+They closed this location in December 2023 and opened a new location at The Salt Shed in May 2024.